sssssrrt01/cse15l-lab-reports/lab-report-5.md

 ## Step 4
 File setup:
 The Addition.java, AdditionTest.java, and test2.sh files are in a directory called lab7 on the ieng6 computer.
+The student is responsible for fixing the files so that we achieve the proper functionality as well as fix the testing file.

 Pre-bug fix file:
 <img width="458" alt="image" src="https://github.com/sssssrrt01/cse15l-lab-reports/assets/103394770/b3d2818b-82b6-414b-9c6e-eee7864c847c">